-The Policies Map identifies sites allocations and areas of planning constraint, such as Green Belt and other local and national designations.
-The policies map is updated as new DPDs are prepared or revised so as to provide a clear visual illustration of the application of policies across the area.
+7.10 The Policies Map identifies site allocations and areas of planning constraint, such as Green Belt and other local and national designations and the areas where any relevant policies will be held to apply.
+The policies map is updated as new Development Plan Documents are prepared or revised, to provide a clear visual illustration of the application of policies across the area.